khulnasoft/devkit/docs/rootless.md

 See [`../examples/kubernetes/sysctl-userns.privileged.yaml`](../examples/kubernetes/sysctl-userns.privileged.yaml).

 ### Error `mount proc:/proc (via /proc/self/fd/6), flags: 0xe: operation not permitted`
-This error is known to happen when BuildKit is executed in a container without the `--oci-worker-no-sandbox` flag.
+This error is known to happen when DevKit is executed in a container without the `--oci-worker-no-sandbox` flag.
 Make sure that `--oci-worker-no-process-sandbox` is specified (See [below](#docker)).

 ## Containerized deployment